openfifth/koha-plugin-wscc-oracle/docs/outgoings/outgoing_report.md

 | 6              | SHIPMENT_DATE                 | invoice.shipmentdate        | 03/20/2025       | Date of shipment                         |
 | 7-15           | (LINE_AMOUNT through LIN_NUM) | Empty                       | (empty)          | Empty fields for header records          |

+#### Koha field mappings

+1. Invoice Number = Koha invoicenumber
+2. Invoice Total = Sum, in pence, of all line records 'unitprice \* quantity receipted' for the invoice
+   _Question_: Should this total be tax inclusive or tax exclusive?
+3. Invoice Date = Closed date for invoice in YYYY/MM/DD format
+4. Supplier Number = WSCC Local number used to identify suppliers.
+   Mapped using the plugin configuration, Koha vendor to supplier number as per Appendix A.
+5. Contract Number = WSCC Local number used to identify supplier contracts.
+   May be undefined, awaiting contracts list.
+Will be exposed in Plugin Configuration as an optional mapping for vendor to contract number.
+6. Shipment Date = Shipment date for invoice in YYYY/MM/DD format

 ### Line Records (Field 1 populated, 2-6 empty, 7-15 populated)

+**One line per unit received**

 | Field Position | Field Name                            | Source                      | Sample Data                   | Comments                         |
 | -------------- | ------------------------------------- | --------------------------- | ----------------------------- | -------------------------------- |